 - Cutting – while cutting is often considered synonymous with self-harm, this way of self-mutilation only occurred in just over 1-in-3 students who reported self-harming.
 Cutting is more common among females.

-- Impact with oneself – this self-injury method includes banging or punching oneself to the point of bruising or bleeding.
+- Impact on oneself – this self-injury method includes banging or punching oneself to the point of bruising or bleeding.
 This way to self-injury was seen in almost 25% of the students who reported self-harming behaviors.

 - Ripped skin – this way of self-mutilation includes ripping or tearing the skin.
 This type of self-injury was seen in just under 16% of those who admitted to self-harming behaviors.